DARPA-ASKEM/terarium/testing/manual/transform-dataset.md

 3. View the datasets to see the columns and data types.
 Ensure both datasets have a date column.
 4. Ask the agent to join the two datasets together on date.
 5. Add a code cell to view the newly joined dataset
-6. Filter for LA county for January 2021 to March 2021.
+6. Filter for LA county (i.e. county = `Los Angeles`) for January 2021 to March 2021.
 7. Ask the agent to add a new column named timestamp that is a timestamp representation of the date column.
 8. Save the filtered LA county dataset as a new dataset named 'LA_cases_deaths_data'
 9. Ask the operator to plot for cases and deaths.